How do you “Party like a pineapple”? Well, to BE a pineapple you need to stand tall, wear a crown and be sweet on the inside.

 My regular piñata guy disappointed me again this year.
 Last time he messed up was on the Eiffel Tower piñata that looked more like an Aztec temple (check out the post on how we made an amazing Eiffel Tower piñata).
 This year, the pineapple came back with a face!
 A weird face! on a Pineapple!
 I didn’t ask for a face!
 And it was glued on so well.

 My hubby is the piñata Nazi in the family so the pineapple face thing wasn’t cutting it.
 The day before the party he and the kids fashioned a proper pineapple piñata.
 It actually turned out much better than I thought it would.
-I’ll write a later post about how they made it, and all my husband’s funny piñata woes.
+I wrote a funny post about how they made the pineapple piñata, and all my husband’s funny piñata woes.

 Phew!
 If you made it this far down you’re a real pineapple fan!
-Loads more to come in the coming weeks.
-Don’t forget to subscribe to stay in the loop.
+There is lots more to read about the pineapple party:

 Featured on Bird’s party Linky Party #8